Colorado Supreme Court disqualifies Donald Trump from 2024 ballot - UPI.com

 "Crooked Joe and the Democrats know they can't beat us at the ballot box, so their new plan is to nullify every single 'Trump ballot' in the nation to keep Biden in the White House," Trump added.

-Last month, a Colorado district judge also rejected claims that Trump should be barred under the constitutional amendment.
+And last month, a Colorado district judge rejected claims that Trump should be barred under the constitutional amendment.

 "As a result, the court holds that Section Three of the Fourteenth Amendment does not apply to Trump," Judge Sarah B. Wallace wrote in response to the lawsuit filed by six Republican and unaffiliated voters in Colorado, represented by Citizens for Responsibility and Ethics in Washington.